Linguistic landscape: Basque and Spanish languages

 This historic concession constituted a decisive change of direction after the years of Franco's dictatorship, during which the regime had banned the use of the Basque language and attempted to erase its history and traditions.

 The Statute of Autonomy of the Basque Country (1979), for its part, proclaimed the status of the Basque language as its own official language in the Autonomous Community of the Basque Country and the right of all persons to know and use both official languages (Article 6.1).
 Finally, Article 6.4 provided that the Royal Academy of the Basque Language-Euskaltzaindia is the official consultative institution with regard to Basque.

 Getting to the present day, in 2009 of the approximately two million people living in the Autonomous Community of the Basque Country, or Euskadi, only around 35% spoke Euskera, the Basque language, a non-Indo-European language isolate.
 Apart from that, notably Euskera had also a 9% of speakers in the Autonomous Community of Navarre and 26% in the Basque territories in the south of France.

 At the time, it was in the second year of the Basque Government's fourth planning period (2008-2012).
 Since then, the major intervention made is that contained in Decree 179/2019 of 19 November 2019, which gave to each local council the decision-making power on how to organise the use of both languages in its internal and public relations.

 This decree put an end to the stage of a single rule for all local entities, and opened a new time in which each local institution could decide which language to use according to its sociolinguistic reality.

 Among its objectives: to make Basque the language of work and of relations between administrations, to rationalise the use of translations and interpretations and to promote the use of the language in and from municipalities.

 Examples

 The three-language (Tamil, English and Hindi) name board at the Tirusulam railway station in South India.
 Almost all railway stations in India have signs in three or more languages (English, Hindi and the local language).
+The iconography also borrows the London Underground roundel.

 Spanish-English sign at Cathedral Santuario de Guadalupe in Dallas, Texas; the congregation has both English and Spanish speakers.

 Bilingual sign in a Quebec supermarket with markedly predominant French text.

-A set of doors in Ivalo's S-Market thanking customers for having visited the store in the domestic languages of Finnish, Swedish, Northern Saami, Inari Saami, and Skolt Saami on the left.
-Finnish and four tourist languages — English, German, French, and Russian — on the right.
+At Ivalo in Finnish Lapland, a set of doors in an S-Market thank customers for having visited the store in the domestic languages of Finnish, Swedish, Northern Saami, Inari Saami and Skolt Saami on the left; Finnish and four tourist languages — English, German, French and Russian — on the right.

 Monolingual biscriptal street sign in Belarusian in Minsk, Belarus.

 English and Cherokee sign: Cherokee visually prominent but less functional.

 English and Spanish hospital directory, English prominent, in USA.